 Skin biopsies are essential in dermatology to aid in the correct diagnosis of various conditions and to aid with therapeutic planning.
 Various skin biopsy techniques exist, including shave, saucerization, curettage, snip, incisional and excisional biopsy.
 An excisional biopsy is defined by the process of completely removing a solitary skin lesion and will further be discussed in this text.
 Excisional biopsies are helpful in evaluating cutaneous tumors, inflammatory processes, and dermal lesions.
 Complications from excisional biopsies are uncommon and can be minimized by thorough perioperative evaluation and proper technique.
 While excisional biopsies allow for histopathologic evaluation of various disease processes, clinicopathologic correlation is essential to making the final diagnosis.

 Proper perioperative planning is critical to avoid perioperative complications and to achieve a cosmetically optimal result.
-Important cutaneous landmarks, cosmetic units, and relaxed skin tension lines should be evaluated to best camouflage the resultant scar from the procedure.
-Asking the patient to perform tasks that alter the skin tension in the area planned for surgery can help identify skin tension lines, i.e., asking a patient to move a limb through its range of motion for a lesion close to a joint or to smile for a lesion on the cheek.
+Important cutaneous landmarks, cosmetic units, and relaxed skin tension lines should be considered in pre-procedural planning to camouflage the resultant scar.
+You can provide tension and compression to the skin to alter the tension in the surgical field to identify skin tension lines, as well as ask the patient to move a limb through its range of motion for a lesion close to a joint or to smile/grimace for lesions of the face.

 Excisional biopsies are helpful in the evaluation of lesions for which architectural features aid in the correct histopathologic diagnosis, inflammatory lesions, and deep dermal or subcutaneous lesion.
 Excisional biopsy is also the best choice for evaluating for a suspected melanoma as the depth of the lesion provides important diagnostic and prognostic information.

-The choice of biopsy site depends on the location of the lesion of interest, however, in widespread disease, it is wise to avoid problematic areas that may yield unremarkable histopathologic results or may result in a cosmetically unfavorable outcome.
-For example, surgical sites below the knee have a higher risk of infection or poor healing, and sites on the back tend to stretch.
+The choice of biopsy site depends on the location of the lesion of interest.
+However in widespread disease, it is wise to avoid problematic areas that may yield unremarkable histopathologic results or may result in a cosmetically unfavorable outcome.
+For example, surgical sites below the knee have a higher risk of infection or poor healing, and sites on the back tend to stretch and deform.
 Other unfavorable sites include the central face and ventral forearm.
-Excisional biopsies are generally reserved for lesions on the trunk and limbs.
+Because of the potential healing and cosmetic complications, excisional biopsies are generally reserved for lesions on the trunk and limbs.
 However, Mohs micrographic surgery expands the potential for the use of excisional biopsies in dermatology.

 Necessary equipment for preparation includes: